 In this modern age of electronic communication and social media, students have far more access to teachers and school district employees than even before.
 As a result, online communications between educators and students are often misunderstood or misconstrued by concerned parents or even other students.
 This misunderstanding can lead to complaints and investigations into alleged improper relationship when there was no actual misconduct.

 Harris County Lawyer for Improper Relationship Between Educator and Student

 Are you a teacher in southeast Texas who was arrested or is under investigation for allegedly having a sexual relationship with a student?
 You should have legal representation before speaking to the authorities.
 Contact the law offices of James G. Sullivan and Associates for a free consultation.

-James Sullivan is an experienced criminal defense attorney in Houston who represent clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Conroe, The Woodlands, Hempstead, Waller, Richmond, Sugar Land, Pearland and Angleton.
+James Sullivan is an experienced criminal defense attorney in Houston who represent clients accused of sex crimes in Houston, Spring, Cypress, Katy, Pasadena, Hempstead, Waller, Richmond, and Sugar Land.
 Call (281) 546-6428 for a thorough and honest evaluation of your case.

 What is the law of Improper Relationship Between Educator and Student?

 According to Texas Penal Code § 21.12(a), an employee of a public or private primary or secondary school commits this crime if the employee:

 Texas Penal Code § 21.01 provides the following definitions relating to this statute: